nneubauer/homebridge-denon/README.md

 ```

 ### Volume control
 With volume control, you can set the volume level of your receiver.
 It adds a lightbulb which stands for the absolute volume level of your receiver.
 The volume limit is used as security.
-If you accidentally say to Siri: `Set receiver volume to 100`, your eardrums will at least survive.
-If the plugin is not working, you can try to set it to 8080 for newer receivers and 80 for older ones.
+If you accidentally say to Siri: `Set receiver volume to 100`, your eardrums will at least survive. f the plugin is not working, you can try to set it to `8080` for newer receivers, `80` for older ones and `"telnet"`for brand spanking new ones (first try auto as this automatically chooses the right ones).
 The found port, used when on auto, is visible in the homebridge log as: `port`.
 ```json
 {
     "platforms": [{